Do I really need home contents insurance?

 That claim may be for a manageable amount, let’s say £1,000, and you might be able to rely on some savings or your credit card, but if you have bad luck, it can be a lot lot more than that (as we saw above), and that’s when contents insurance is really worth the money.

-Most people should be able to get a home contents policy for £10-15 per month (though if may be a little more if there are lots of people sharing the house or flat).
+Most people should be able to get a home contents policy for £10-15 per month (though it may be a little more if there are lots of people sharing the house or flat, or you live in a high crime area).
 Of course, if you’re not buying insurance, you can put that money aside for when something goes wrong.
 You’ve all been doing that…right?

 No, didn’t think so.